Take Facebook money and get cloned – TechCrunch

 - Pando raises $8.5 million.
 We often cover rounds on Equity that are a little obvious.
 SaaS, that sort of thing.
 Pando is not that.
 Instead, it’s a company that wants to let small groups of individual pool their upside and allow for more equal outcomes in an economy that rewards outsized success.

 - Ethena raises $2 million.
 Anti-harassment software is about as much fun as the dentist today, but perhaps that doesn’t have to be the case.
 Natasha talked us through the company, and its pricing.
 I’m pretty bullish on Ethena, frankly.
-Homebrew, Village Global, and GSV took part in the financing event.
+Homebrew, Village Global and GSV took part in the financing event.

 - Vendr raises $4 million.
 Vendr wants to help companies cut their SaaS bills, through its own SaaS-esque product.
 I tried to explain this, but may have butchered it a bit.
 It’s cool, I promise.